Cronus1007/ant-design-pro-project/Ujja-react-app/README.md

 ### Internal Firebase Permissions

 The firebase requires some internal permission like the public folder,overwriting of 404.html and index.html.
 So do them accordingly.

+### Deploying on firebase
+The command to deploy on firebase is firebase deploy